 Contact and Reservations

-Visitors to the reserve are welcome at any time; however if you plan to stay overnight at the reserve please contact Ceiba’s office in the United States or in Quito to make a reservation.
+We welcome visitors to the reserve!
+We are open daily from 9:00 am until 5:00 pm.
+If you plan to stay overnight please contact Ceiba’s office in the United States or in Quito to make a reservation.
 The biological station has room for up to 24 people, with all meals provided Monday through Friday.
 We can accomodate day and overnight visitors, researchers and volunteers.
 The reserve’s EcoCenter can be contacted during business hours by calling 99-238-2193 (when calling internationally, dial +593-99-238-2193).

 Volunteers and interns play an integral role in the success and advancement of conservation and environmental education efforts at the Lalo Loor Reserve.
 You may spend a week to several months enjoying the beautiful coastal surroundings of the region while contributing to ongoing research and maintenance at the reserve.
 Visit our Get Involved page for more details on projects.